 Registration dates are listed in the Southwest Texas Junior College Catalog, Southwest Texas Junior College Course Schedule, and the SWTJC Website for the desired semester.
-The first week of the designated registration period is considered Early Registration, which is when students with disabilities should go to the DSS advisor at the campus they will be attending to register.
-Your DSS advisor will assist you with registration and preparation of your current accommodation plan.
-Students are encouraged to see an advisor prior to registration to plan their courses for the upcoming semester.
+The first week of the designated advisor, telephone, and online registration period is considered Early Registration, which is when students with disabilities should go to the DSS counselor at the campus they will be attending to register.
+Your DSS counselor will assist you with registration and preparation of Accommodation Request Forms.
+Students are encouraged to see a counselor prior to registration to plan their courses for the upcoming semester.